PaulSudarshan/digital-garden/docs/coursera/coursera-dl/4-Convolutional-Neural-Networks/Readme.md

 - What **inception** tells us is, Why not use all of them at once?
 - **Inception module**, naive version:
   - ![](Images/13.png)
-  - Hint that max-pool are same here.
+  - This is an unusual form of pooling because if you want the input and the output dimensions to match after pooling, then you need to use the `same` padding as well as a `stride=1` for pooling.
   - Input to the inception module are 28 x 28 x 192 and the output are 28 x 28 x 256
   - We have done all the Convs and pools we might want and will let the NN learn and decide which it want to use most.
   - [[Szegedy et al. 2014.
 Going deeper with convolutions]](https://arxiv.org/abs/1409.4842)
 - The problem of computational cost in Inception model:
   - If we have just focused on a 5 x 5 Conv that we have done in the last example.
-  - There are 32 same filters of 5 x 5, and the input are 28 x 28 x 192.
+  - There are 32 same filters of (5 x 5), and the input are (28 x 28 x 192).
+  - Filter size should be 5 x 5 x 192
   - Output should be 28 x 28 x 32
   - The total number of multiplications needed here are:
-    - Number of outputs * Filter size * Filter size * Input dimensions
+    - Input Dimension * Number of filters * Filter Dimension
     - Which equals: `28 * 28 * 32 * 5 * 5 * 192 = 120 Mil`
     - 120 Mil multiply operation still a problem in the modern day computers.
   - Using a 1 x 1 convolution we can reduce 120 mil to just 12 mil.
 Lets see how.